RustedLessPass/RustedLessPass/README.md

 # RestlessPass

 RestlessPass is a password manager built with Rust, utilizing the lesspass.rs library for password generation and the Yew framework for building the web interface.
-The application also incorporates Pico for running the development server.

 ## Installation